gwuah/twit-traction/README.md

 Gain more impressions per tweet. [ good for ad's ] <br>

 # Concept
-You come across a tweet that looks like it'll blow up, just tweet a special link(check the source code) to the tweet and the bot will pick it up and post your advert under that tweet that is gaining more interactions.<br>
+You come across a tweet that looks like it'll blow up <br/>
+Just tweet a special link(check the source code) to the tweet <br/>
+And the bot will pick up your tweet, parse it and post your advert under that tweet that is gaining more interactions.<br>

 # How to Run
 You'll need some apikeys for auth from twitter.<br>